Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 In theory, if the performance gain of the neural net is indeed attributable to resolving the ICS, deliberately adding back noise **after** the BN layer will erase any of the benefits.

-**Result:** They found that the Batchnorm-plus-noise model has largely similar performance compared with the Batchnorm model.
+**Result:** They found that the Batchnorm-plus-noise model has similar performance compared with the Batchnorm model.
 This suggests that BN's main benefit is not in resolving the ICS.

 ## Counter argument 2) Actual placement of BN layer is before the activation layer
 Recall that ICS is the issue where the input distribution to a layer changes drastically between consecutive epochs.
 In theory, to resolve ICS, we would apply BN layer **right before** feeding the input to the next layer.
 This is **not** the case in practice, where the BN is actually placed before the activation layer, which is then fed as input to the next layer.
 This means we are **not guaranteed** that the input distribution after the activation layer is still non-zero mean and unit variance.